 file.
 We can now reference that variable in our application.

-1// Grab the access token from your Mapbox account2// I typically like to store sensitive things like this3// in a .env file4mapboxgl.accessToken = process.env.REACT_APP_MAPBOX_TOKEN5
+// Grab the access token from your Mapbox account// I typically like to store sensitive things like this// in a .env filemapboxgl.accessToken = process.env.REACT_APP_MAPBOX_TOKEN

 We start by creating a reference for the map container using the [useRef](https://reactjs.org/docs/hooks-reference.html#useref)